 Every day, members of our team consult on the live streaming setups of beginners and experts alike.
-This post condenses the internal knowledge that we've developed over the years to help those with little-to-no-experience with video or broadcasting wrap their heads around it all.
+This post condenses the internal knowledge we've developed over the years to help you if you have little-to-no-experience with video or broadcasting.
 It provides an overview and highlights potential pitfalls.

-To understand where you fit into the picture, we're going to break down the live stream process into four different parts:
+To understand where you fit into the picture, we're going to break down the live streaming process into four different parts:

 In the past, if you wanted to broadcast, you needed a video camera.
 Now, you can stream from all kinds of devices.

-The cameras on our phones and tablets are getting better every year.
-In 2014, you couldn't broadcast video from your phone—even if you could, it wouldn't be high-quality video.
-Now, not only can you broadcast from a phone, but you can do it well.
-All you need is a live streaming app like Facebook, Periscope, or Broadcaster.
+The cameras on our phones and tablets are getting better each year.
+In 2014, you couldn't broadcast video from your phone — even if you could, it wouldn't have been high-quality video.
+Now, not only can you broadcast from a phone, but you can also do it well.
+All you need is a live streaming app like Broadcaster, Facebook, or Periscope.

-Mobile devices—paired with a live streaming platform—are extremely reasonable options for the live streaming beginner as long as:
+Mobile devices — paired with a live streaming platform — are extremely reasonable options if you're a live streaming beginner, as long as: